BadrEssabri/pedsim_ros/README.md

 ROS packages for a 2D pedestrian simulator based on social force model of [Helbing et. al](http://arxiv.org/pdf/cond-mat/9805244.pdf).
 The implementation is based on an extended version of Christian Gloor's [libpedsim](http://pedsim.silmaril.org/) library which has been extended to include additional behaviors and activities.
 This packages is useful for robot navigation experiments with crowded scenes which are hard to acquire in practice.

+### Utilization in SocialNavigationSoar
+This repository was forked from [ros2 pedsim_ros](https://github.com/stephenadhi/pedsim_ros).
+There are some changes to the original repo that have been made to be compatible with [SocialNavigationSoar](https://github.com/BadrEssabri/SocialNavigationSoar.git).
+Such as:

+1. Agent information is being published to /robot_state and /human_states to be evaluated using social navigation metrics from [hunavsim](https://github.com/BadrEssabri/hunavsim.git)
+2. The waiting time for queueing has been increased to 10 seconds.
+3. The walking speed of humans has been decreased to about 0.3 m/s.

 ### Features
 - Individual walking using social force model for very large crowds in real time
 - Group walking using the extended social force model